 Have you ever wondered why relationships can bring up so much anxiety?
-Your relationship successes and struggles relate back to how much consistent loving attention you received as a child.
-Your "attachment style" reflects the quality of the emotional bonds that you formed when you were trying to get your primary needs when you were young.
+Your relationship successes and struggles relate back to how much consistent loving attention you received as a child (nurture), and they also reflect your true nature.
+Your "attachment style" reflects the quality of the emotional bonds that you formed when you were trying to get your primary needs when you were young, as well as your inborn preferences for self-regulation or co-regulation.

 Early experiences of attachment to your primary caregivers stimulated the growth of the neural pathways that continue to influence the relationship patterns in your life today.
 Your particular "attachment style" influences your social, emotional, and cognitive development.
 Your attachment style has a strong influence on the success or failure of your intimate relationships.

+Your attachment style influences how you view the world, yourself, and others.
 From the time you entered your mother's womb, you were forming and ingraining your habitual attachment patterns.
 Based on how your parents or caregivers responded to your needs, wants, and desires, you developed a certain style of attachment.
-Your attachment style influences how you view the world, yourself, and others.
+You will also, in your true nature, lean more towards self-regulation or co-regulation.

 The concept of attachment was coined by John Bowlby, a psychologist, in the 1950s.
 He suggested that each of us interacts in a relationship in three different attachment styles: anxious, avoidant, and secure.
 Later, another attachment style was identified, and it is called disorganized.